This imitation crab dip is a whip-it-up-in-no-time, perfect appetizer that will get scarfed up quickly!

 How To Make Imitation Crab Dip

-The only part that requires a little bit of time is to chill the imitation crab dip before serving it.
+And, the only part that requires a little bit of time is to chill the imitation crab dip before serving it.

 - Cream Cheese – Kraft Philadelphia Cream Cheese (Amazon) is my go-to brand.
 Cream cheese is great for making dips, desserts, and even spreading on a piece of toast with some jelly.
 Mmm!